sandralim021/cms_blogging/README.md

 ## Blog Website with Vue and Laravel
 A Blog website where the admin and authors can create, edit and publish articles to make available on public (users).
 A user can view the articles made by admin and authors and user can sort the viewing of articles by searching or choosing the topic on the list.

-Please note this project is made while I'm learning Vue.js and Laravel Framework that's why you may encounter bugs on running this project.
-So it is still on development but you can download or clone it.

-## Programming Languages
-This project is made by Boostrap, Vue.js and Laravel Framework.
+I built this using Boostrap, Vue.js and Laravel Framework.

 ## Installation
 * Clone the repo ` https://github.com/sandralim021/laravue_blog.git `